Anebi3/SQL-Project-Employee-Pay/README.md

 This dataset contains salary information for employees of the State of Missouri, USA.
 It includes key features such as the calender year, agency name, employee position, employee name and salary.
-The dataset offers a comprehensive view of public sector compensation witthin the state.
+The dataset offers a comprehensive view of public sector emolument within the state.
 The dataset contains 72,869 rows of data.

 I explored the data set for null values and blanks within Excel using conditional formating and data validation.
-I then proceeded to create a new schema in Mysql named missouri_public_employees.
+I then proceeded to create a new schema in Mysql workbench named missouri_public_employees.
 Next i created a table named pay_data and uploaded the .csv dataset file. i.e missouri_public_employees.pay_data.